ausraf720/T2A2/README.md

 The Users model stores information on each user, their name, password, and email.
 The Destinations data table stores information on each travel destination, such as the name of that destination (Melbourne as an example), the country it’s in (Australia), and its latitude and longitude.

 The two tables above are then fundamental for the final class, the Reviews class.
-Here, each review instance keeps track of both the ID of the User that wrote it, and ID of the travel Destination that review is about.
+Here, each review object keeps track of both the ID of the User that wrote it, and ID of the travel Destination that review is about.
 Thus, the Reviews class has a one-to-many relationship with both the Users and Destinations table.
+The review object has information on all the scoring categories as well, including friendliness, price, safety, transport, and weather, as well as the date of the review, and a written section for a more detailed response.

 In order to set up these relationships in the Flask application, SQLAlchemy can be used to set up the attributes ‘user’ and ‘destination’ to have foreign keys to their respective tables.
-Additionally, for the information about users to be displayed (such as their name) in any get request for reviews, and for destination information to also be displayed (such as the name and country of that destination), additional relationships need to be added in for the schemas.
+Additionally, for nested information about users to be displayed (such as their name) in any get request for reviews, and for destination information to also be displayed (such as the name and country of that destination) in a nested format, additional relationships need to be added in for the schemas.
 This is handled by the ‘relationship’ method in SQAlchemy.

 ## R9

-In terms of the database level, the database will contain the aforementioned three models as their own tables:
+In terms of the database level, the database contains the aforementioned three models as their own tables:
 * Users table
 * Destinations table
 * Reviews table

 Firstly, each of these tables has their own numerical ID, which plays the role of being the primary key for each table.
 Then, they’re linked together in the database through the use of foreign keys, the same relationships as mentioned above.
 The Reviews table has two foreign keys.
 The first foreign key ‘user’ links to the Users table ‘user_id’ primary key.
 The second key ‘destination’ also is a foreign key that links to the ‘destination_id’ primary key in the Destinations table.
 This matches up with the relationships established in the Flask app itself.

+PostgreSQL recognises that the Users table is referenced by a foriegn key from the Reviews table.
+Likewise it also recognises the Destinations table is referenced by another foreign key from the Reviews table.

 ## R10